 - 4 eggs (or as many as you want to cook)

 - Place the eggs on top of the trivet, then secure the lid onto the pot.
 Make sure you turn the vent at the top to the "sealing" position.
-Press the "Manual" button, then the "-" button to lower the time to 5 minutes.
+Press the Manual or Pressure Cook button, then cook at high pressure for 5 minutes.
 (Or use just 3 minutes for a runny yolk.)

-- Remove the lid and use tongs or a spoon to carefully remove the hot eggs.
+- When the floating valve next to the steam release valve has dropped, it's safe to remove the lid.
+Use tongs or a spoon to carefully remove the hot eggs.
 Place the eggs in a bowl of ice water to stop the cooking process.
 Let them cool for 5 minutes before peeling and serving.

 - Hard boiled eggs can be stored in the fridge for up to one week.